vsavalei/twostage/README.md

 '
 ```

+To fit this composite model using the item-level methods in this
-To fit this model, we require the specification of a $27 \times 9$
+package, the specification of a $27 \times 9$ matrix $C$ assigning
-matrix $C$, whose columns are labeled with component names: $Y_1$ to
+components to composites is first required.
+The columns are labeled with
-$Y_{27}$, and whose rows are labeled with composite names: $C_1$ to
+component names: $Y_1$ to $Y_{27}$, and the rows are labeled with
-$C_9$.
-The \[i,j\]th element of $C$ is nonzero (for sums, it is 1) if
+composite names: $C_1$ to $C_9$.
+The \[i,j\]th element of $C$ is nonzero
-component $j$ belongs to composite $i$, and zero otherwise.
-To easily
+(for sums, it is 1) if component $j$ belongs to composite $i$, and zero
-create this matrix using an interactive interface, use:
+otherwise.
+To create this matrix using an interactive interface, use:

     C <- stage0(data=misdata_mcar20,model=mod)

-This function will first ask you whether your composites are sums or
+This function will first ask the user whether the composites are sums or
-averages, and then it will ask you to assign each component to one of
+averages, and then it will ask the user to assign each component to one
-the composites that appear in the model. \[ADD/ADD FEATURE: If you
+of the variable names (assumed to be composites) that appear in the
-select None, that variable will appear as itself in the model.
-See the
+model. \[ADD/ADD FEATURE: If you select None, that variable will appear
-vignette on treating observed covariates that are not composites\]
+as itself in the model.
+See the vignette on treating observed covariates

-You will get the following message to confirm your assignment:
+that are not composites\] The following message will confirm the
+assignment:

     Your composites are made up of the following components:
     C1 :  Y1 Y2 Y3